charleshoanduong1111/GoldfishDatastarSpringBootSeleniumAutomationTesting/README.md

-# GoldfishDatastarSpringBootSeleniumAutomationTesting
+# springboot-jsp-webapp-selenium-automation-testing

-GoldfishDatastarSpringBootSeleniumAutomationTesting is a Spring-Boot Application used for Selenium Automation Testing.
+springboot-jsp-webapp-selenium-automation-testing project is a Spring-Boot Application used for Selenium Automation Testing.

 ## Selenium Automation Testing by TestNG